-In this article, we will first give you the rundown on why and how to roast coffee beans at home, before reviewing five of the top ranking home coffee bean roasters and giving our recommendation.
+In this article, we will first give you the rundown on why and how to roast coffee beans at home, before reviewing five of the best home coffee bean roasters and giving our recommendation.
 If you are pushed for time feel free to jump down to the actual reviews.

 Stage 1- Drying

-A coffee bean contains 8-12% of moisture.
-In this first stage it may look like nothing is happening but the bean is warming up and its moisture is evaporating.
+A coffee bean is made up of about 8-12% water content.
+In this first stage it may look like nothing is happening but the bean is warming up and the water starts to evaporate.

 Stage 2- Browning

-Once the beans have dried out they begin to brown.
+Once the beans have dried out they begin to brown (this usually happens around 150C/ 302F).
 The coffee bean begins to expand and it sheds its thin skin (the chaff).
 At the end of this stage you begin to hear the first crack.
 This occurs when the pressure inside the bean (from the build up of gases) is released.
 It sounds similar to popcorn popping.
 Light roasted coffee is usually stopped at or just after the first crack.
-These beans are a dark tan colour and typically have a bright acidity and lack of bitterness.
-They taste most like wherever they came from so there is a lot of variation available with light roasts.
+These beans are a dark tan color and typically have a bright acidity, hints of fruit, a light body and lack of bitterness.
+Origin flavors are more pronounced in a light roast, so if you are using single origin beans this is a great roast level to aim for.

 Stage 3- Development

 This is where the art of roasting comes in as the roaster determines how long to subject the coffee bean to heat.
-During this stage the complex flavours start to develop; the acidity and sweetness of the bean decreases as the sugars and acids inside are caramelised.
+During this stage the complex flavors start to develop; the acidity and sweetness of the bean decreases as the sugars and acids inside are caramelized.
 This will result in a medium roasted coffee.
-These beans are a light brown colour and typically have a more balanced, sweeter taste with a hint of bitterness.
-They still have their unique flavours resulting from the origin but these are toned down and smoothed out.
+These beans are a light brown color and typically have a more balanced, sweeter taste with a hint of bitterness.
+They still have their unique flavors resulting from the origin but these are toned down and smoothed out.

-There are basically 2 types of coffee roaster machines you can buy:
+There are basically 2 types of home coffee roaster machines you can buy:

 Think about how much coffee you need and how often you want to be roasting a batch.
 Generally air roasters are only able to roast small batches whereas drum roasters have larger chambers to cater to a bigger batch.